Reproductive Medicine Group

 Early Reproductive Events

 Carmen Williams, M.D., Ph.D., leads the Reproductive Medicine Group, and holds a secondary appointment in the NIEHS Epigenetics & Stem Cell Biology Laboratory.
-The group focuses on basic reproductive biology of early mammalian embryogenesis including gametes, fertilization, preimplantation embryo development, and implantation.
-The basic bench science is focused on specific questions that have direct relevance to human reproduction, and how the environment influences these aspects of reproduction.
+Her group addresses the mission of the NIEHS by carrying out basic research to promote our understanding of the effects of the environment on human reproductive health, particularly during sensitive developmental windows.
+Research in the group focuses on basic reproductive biology of early mammalian embryogenesis including gametes, fertilization, preimplantation embryo development, and implantation.
+This basic bench science addresses specific questions that have direct relevance to human reproduction, including how the environment influences reproductive success.

 Mechanisms underlying effects of environmental chemical exposures on early reproduction